optuna/optuna/docs/source/faq.rst

     plt.savefig("sampled_ps.png")

-This method is justified in the following way.
+This method is justified in the following way:
 First, if we apply the transformation :math:`x = - \log (u)` to the variable :math:`u` sampled from the uniform distribution :math:`Uni(0, 1)` in the interval :math:`[0, 1]`, the variable :math:`x` will follow the exponential distribution :math:`Exp(1)` with scale parameter :math:`1`.
 Furthermore, for :math:`n` variables :math:`x[0], ..., x[n-1]` that follow the exponential distribution of scale parameter :math:`1` independently, normalizing them with :math:`p[i] = x[i] / \sum_i x[i]`, the vector :math:`p` follows the Dirichlet distribution :math:`Dir(\alpha)` of scale parameter :math:`\alpha = (1, ..., 1)`.
-You can verify the transformation by elemental calculation of Jacobian.
+You can verify the transformation by calculating the elements of the Jacobian.